alexanderwangus/fbtechstart_clone/README.md

 To learn about the Computer Science education space, we spoke to students and teachers at Techstart high schools.
 Visit [this page](https://github.com/cs210/FB-TechStart-1/blob/master/Needfinding.md) to see our needfinding work.

 <h2> Brainstorming </h2>
 After collecting and debriefing our notes from our needfinding, we performed a brainstorming session to come up with solutions.
-Visit [this page]( to see our solution brainstorming work
+Visit [this page](https://github.com/cs210/FB-TechStart-1/blob/master/Brainstorming.md) to see our solution brainstorming work.